 Our Careers Website should be the first stop when you are looking for information on anything job, careers, university or TAFE related.
 As part of the careers website, there is a student secure area where each student can access their personal file.
 Completed online activities and other relevant documents are recorded in the student secure area.

-Our Careers Newsletter is sent out to all parents and students in Years 9-12 each week.
+Our Careers Newsletter is sent out to all parents and students in Years 9-12 each fortnight.
 The newsletter provides all of the updated information that our senior students need to keep them informed.
 There is also plenty of information and ideas to help our younger students get valuable career information to assist them with their career decision making.
-Accessing the newsletter each week will provide access to all of the included links to keep you up to date.
+Accessing the newsletter each fortnight will provide access to all of the included links to keep you up to date.

 We have a well-staffed and resourced Careers Centre on the Davisson Street Campus and a Pathways Office on the Dalton Road Campus.
 To assist with student investigations, the Careers Centre and the Pathways Office both have a library of University and TAFE study options, as well as occupational and vocational information that can be accessed by students both through appointments and at student break times.